Frequently Asked Questions

 Students eat a healthy, balanced diet that is low in fat and sugar but high in carbohydrates.
-This diet was developed by a registered dietician.
+A registered dietician developed this diet.
 It is based on principles taught by Harvard Medical School’s Dr. Walter C. Willet in his book, “Eat, Drink and Be Healthy.”
-RedCliff students eat rice beans, meat, cheese, lentils, trail mix, fresh fruits, vegetables and spices as earned.
+RedCliff students eat rice beans, meat, cheese, lentils, trail mix, fresh fruits, vegetables, and spices as earned.
 They do not have any carbonated or caffeinated drinks during their stay.

 RedCliff Ascent is not a deprivation program.
 Food is never withheld from students.
 A hungry child is unable to focus on therapeutic issues.

 Students hike an average of 15 miles per week, sometimes more, depending on the physical fitness level of the group and whether or not there are new students in a group.

 RedCliff students can earn up to three elective school credits while they are enrolled in our wilderness therapy program.
 We are accredited through our sister program, Discovery Academy, with the Northwest Accreditation Commission and the State of Utah.

 If your child is currently attending classes, earning credits, and their behaviors are not placing them in harm’s way, you may want to consider a summer enrollment.
 Please call our admissions counselors at 801-921-8488 to discuss your options.